 Evaluate the benefits and challenges of digital news and social media to a democratic society.

-Explain methods for evaluating information and opinion in print and online media (e.g., determining the credibility of news articles; analyzing the messages of editorials and “op-ed” commentaries; assessing the validity of claims and sufficiency of evidence).
+Explain methods for evaluating information and opinion in print and online media (e.g., determining the credibility of news articles; analyzing the messages of editorials and op-ed commentaries; assessing the validity of claims and sufficiency of evidence).

 Analyze the point of view and evaluate the claims of an editorial, editorial cartoon, or op-ed commentary on a public policy issue at the local, state, or national level (e.g., a mayoral or school committee decision, an action by a state legislature or Governor, a vote in Congress or an action by the President).

-Select a public policy issue at the local, state, or national level and write a news article and an editorial, editorial cartoon, or commentary on the issue.

 Grades 6-8 Literacy Standards for History and Social Science

 Grades 6–8 Reading Standards for Literacy in the Content Areas: History/Social Science